binghe/pcl-cn/docsrc/chap01/why-lisp.md

-# Why Lisp? 为什么是 Lisp？
+# Why Lisp? （为什么是 Lisp？）

 It's hard, in only a few pages of an introductory chapter, to explain why users of a language like it, and it's even harder to make the case